Next Chapter

 2. Run Rate Reordering: Automates reordering, ensuring you order only when needed, cutting down on holding costs.

-3. Stock Optimizer: Maximizes your warehouse space, no need to rent extra, can save a lot lah.
+3. Stock Optimizer: Maximizes your warehouse space, no need to rent extra, can save a lot of lah.

 4. Fast/Slow-Moving Stock Analysis: Identifies which items sell fast or slow, so you focus on profitable goods and reduce storage for slow-movers.